-The Government of Thailand was involved in a non-international armed conflict against the Barisan Revolusi Nasional Coordinate (BRN).
+The Government of Thailand is involved in a non-international armed conflict against the Barisan Revolusi Nasional Coordinate (BRN).

-Between January 2004 and April 2020, Thailand armed forces had been involved in a non-international armed conflict against the Barisan Revolusi Nasional (BRN) and associated groups in Southern Thailand.
+Since January 2004, Thailand armed forces have been involved in a non-international armed conflict against the Barisan Revolusi Nasional (BRN) and associated groups in Southern Thailand.
 Founded in 1963, the objective of BRN is to liberate the southern provinces from Thai rule and establish an independent Islamic state.
 International Crisis Group, ‘Thailand: The Evolving Conflict in the South’, Asia Report no 241, 11 December 2012, p.
 4.

 Two criteria need to be assessed in order to answer the question of whether a situation of armed violence amounts to a non-international armed conflict:

 - First, the level of armed violence must reach a certain degree of intensity that goes beyond internal disturbances and tensions.